semoglou/ksil/README.md

 # Fit the model to the dataset
 ksil.fit(X)

-# Retrieve the cluster centroids and labels
+# Retrieve the cluster centroids (learned center points of each cluster)
 centroids = ksil.cluster_centers_
 # Use np.array(ksil.cluster_centers_) if you prefer the centroids in NumPy array format

+# Retrieve the cluster labels (labels assigned to each data point in X)
 labels = ksil.labels_

 # Alternatively, fit the model and get cluster labels in one step